We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 • BetterHelp therapists are not permitted to diagnose conditions.

-• In April 2022, Mozilla gave BetterHelp a *privacy not included label, raising concerns about its privacy and security measures.
+• In April 2023, Mozilla renewed BetterHelp’s *privacy not included label, reiterating its concerns about its privacy and security measures.

-Talkspace is another well-established therapy platform offering text-based therapy with optional live video sessions.
-Founded in 2012, Talkspace says they’ve served more than 1 million users.
+Talkspace is another well-established therapy platform offering a basic subscription plan for text-based therapy, plus two higher-tier plans offering live video sessions and workshops.
+Founded in 2012, Talkspace says it has served more than 1 million users.

 Once you sign up, you can message your therapist 24/7, and they’ll respond at least once a day, 5 days a week.